 If a visitor is no longer part of the segment configured in step 1, nothing will typically happen.
 If you want BlueConic to also remove a subscriber from the lists if

-The WhatCounts Connection is a certified plugin.
+The WhatCounts Connection is a standard plugin.